-Humans are a different kind of animal, dependent on not just genes, but culture.
+Humans are a different kind of animal, dependent on not just genes but culture.
 We rely heavily on this socially acquired knowledge.

-Over generations culture has shaped our genes.
+Over generations culture has shaped the human genome.
 Our guts are too short and our jaws are too weak for raw food and yet we don't have instincts for cooking or even fire making, nor could we easily figure these out in isolation.
-Instead, we are born assuming a world of cooked food and plenty to learn.
+Instead, we are born into a world of cooked food and plenty to learn, both of which are necessary for survival.
 That body of knowledge, what we call culture, has been evolving for generations through innovation and accumulation.
-This process of cultural evolution gives us a framework for understanding innovation and designing policies that maximize innovation by leveraging levers like diversity.
+This process of cultural evolution provides a framework for understanding innovation and designing policies that maximize innovation by leveraging policy levers like diversity.